marcoalopez/GrainSizeTools/DOCS/FAQ.md

 ***Why use apparent grain size measures instead of measures estimated from unfolded 3D grain size distributions in paleopiezometry studies?***
 One may be tempted to use a stereological method to estimate the midpoint of the modal interval or any other unidimensional parameter based on the actual grain size distribution rather than using the mean, median, or frequency peak of the apparent grain size distribution.
 We think that there is no advantage in doing this but serious drawbacks.
 The rationale behind this is that 3D grain size distributions are estimated using a stereological model and, hence, the accuracy of the estimates depends not only in the introduction of errors during measuring but also on the robustness of the model.
 Unfortunately, stereological methods are built on "weak" geometric assumptions and the results will always be, at best, [only approximate](http://doi.wiley.com/10.1111/j.1365-2818.1983.tb04255.x).
 This means that the precision of the estimated 3D size distribution is **much poorer** than the precision of the original distribution of grain profiles since the latter is based on real data.
 To sum up, use stereological methods only when you need to estimate the volume occupied by a particular grain size fraction or investigating the shape of the actual grain size distribution, otherwise use estimates based on the apparent grain size distribution.

+***What "average" (mean, median, peak) apparent grain size measure do I use?***

+This depends on the features of the grain size distribution.
+In the case of unimodal distributions the following rule of thumb should be considered:

+- use **mean and standard deviation (SD)** when your **distribution is normal-like**
+- use **median and interquartile (or interprecentil) range** when your **distribution is skewed**

+If your distribution is multimodal (two or more frequency peaks), you can use for comparative purposes the **location of the frequency peaks** based on the Kernel density estimate.
+For more details read the [Scope](https://github.com/marcoalopez/GrainSizeTools/blob/master/DOCS/Scope.md) section.

 ***What is an MSD value?
 What is it used for?***
 MSD stands for *Multiplicative Standard Deviation* and it is a parameter that allows to define the shape of the grain size distribution using a single value assuming that it follows a lognormal distribution.
-In plain language, the MSD value gives a measure of the asymmetry of grain size distribution.
-For example, an MSD value of one corresponds to a normal (Gaussian) distribution and values greater than one with log-normal distributions of different shapes, being the higher the MSD value the greater the asymmetry of the distribution (Figure a).
+In plain language, the MSD value gives a measure of the asymmetry (or skewness) of the grain size distribution.
+For example, an MSD value equal to one corresponds to a normal (Gaussian) distribution and values greater than one with log-normal distributions of different shapes, being the higher the MSD value the greater the asymmetry of the distribution (Figure a).
 The advantage of this approach is that by using a single parameter we can define the shape of the grain size distribution independently of its scale (Fig. b), which is very convenient for comparing the shape of two or more grain size distributions.

 ![Figura](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/MSD_value.png)